NabilAidilreza/STARScraper/README.md

 A python program that extracts your modules and timings from a HTML copy of your NTU STARs Timetable.

-## Disclaimer

-Only available in Python.

-To download required library dependencies on your own computer.

-Refer to requirements.txt.

 ## Main functions

 - Generates an .ics file (calendar file) to use on Outlook / Google Calendar for better viewing.